Jnesbella/dedux/README.md

-# Implementing Redux
+# Dedux

-You'll be building a clone of Redux -- in this case, dedux -- in the service of a simple counter app.
+A simple clone of Redux with a basic counter app to demonstrate functionality.

 ## Install dependencies